agoldst/dfr-browser/README.md

 `model_view` also has an `aspect` property which will, in this case, be left at its default value (4/3).

 If certain topics are distractingly uninterpretable, they can be hidden from the display by specifying a `hidden_topics` array as a property of `VIS`.
-The one-based topic numbers in this array will, by default, not be shown.
-(They can be revealed using the Settings dialog box.)
+The topics identified by numbers (indexed from 1) in this array will, by default, not be shown in any view, including aggregate views.
+Hidden topics can be revealed using the Settings dialog box.
+Hiding topics can be misleading and should be done cautiously.

 ### Adding topic labels